 You know the chronology.
 Brian Murray came to the Bar when he was not quite 26 years of age.
 To put that in context, the Vietnam War was hotting up.
 'Tie me Kangaroo Down Sport' had just been displaced from number 1 on the Top 40 by that all time classic, 'Itsy Bitsy Teeny Weeny Yellow Polka Dot Bikini'.
-Heady days.
+Heady and, more recently, an acting District Court judge.
+Behind the scenes, he sat on umpteen committees.
+He was head of chambers on 8th Floor Wentworth and 11th Floor Garfield Barwick Chambers.